Nair130/Edumate/README.md

 ## Credits

-EduMate was developed by sunar mmohammad riyaz, rishabh nair, veeramalla nitish reddy, safwaan as a project for jithack hackathon.
+EduMate was developed by Sunar Mohammad Riyaz, Rishabh Nair, Veeramalla Nitish Reddy and  Safwaan Sharieff as a project for jithack hackathon.